Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/actors.md

 ## Upgradable actors

-By default, actor code is run when new account is initialized and they is no other way to potentially change anything within an actor but by calling a callable function which does exactly what its implementation describes.
+By default, actor code is run when a new account is initialized and there are no other ways to potentially change anything within an actor but by calling a callable function that does exactly what its implementation describes.
 However, when needed, 2 generic solutions exist for keeping an actor under total control.

-First solution is to set a controller at initialization, as described in the section about [accounts](/cvm/accounts):
+The first solution is to set a controller at initialization, as described in the section about [accounts](/cvm/accounts):

 ```clojure
 (def my-actor